Dahlgren affair

 After the war, Stanton requested the documents from Francis Lieber, who had been tasked with accumulating and preserving captured Confederate documents.
 Lieber was ordered to give them to the Secretary of War, and they were never seen again.

 Background

 In the winter of 1863-1864, Confederate prisoner camps such as Belle Isle and Libby Prison had become dangerously overcrowded due to the Confederacy's refusal to include captured black Union soldiers in the Dix–Hill Cartel exchanges of prisoners with the North.
 It was estimated that 1,500 Union soldiers were dying each month in Confederate prisons.

 Spies reported that the Confederacy had very few men guarding the capital of Richmond and Brigadier General Hugh Judson Kilpatrick received approval from Secretary of War, Edwin M. Stanton, to launch an ambitious cavalry raid against Richmond.
 Kilpatrick had a reputation for recklessness which earned him the nickname "Kill-Cavalry".

 Kilpatrick recruited Colonel Ulric Dahlgren to assist in the attack.
-Dahlgren had lost a leg after being wounded at the Battle of Gettysburg and was eager to return to action after his recovery.
+Dahlgren had lost the lower portion of one of his legs after being wounded at Hagerstown the previous July, and was eager to return to action after his recovery.
+After recovering from his injury, Dahlgren met Brig.
+Gen. Hugh Judson Kilpatrick on February 23, 1864, at a party and was invited to participate in an operation to attack Richmond, Virginia; rescue Union prisoners from Belle Isle and damage Confederate infrastructure.